openPMD/openPMD-api/docs/source/usage/benchmarks.rst

 This parameter does not expected to impact the performance of writing, it will likely make a difference for certain reading patterns if the underlying storage is using subfiles.

+Optional input parameter: encoding
+The supported iteration encodings are either f(ile), g(roup), v(ariable).
+By default, we use variable encoding.

 Reading
 ^^^^^^^